 To install DebloatProxy for CGI usage, download debloat.py, dark.css, light.css.

-Move these files to any subdirectory of the document root.
+Move the files to any subdirectory of the document root.

 You might have to enable execution of .py files as a CGI.